 Q. Legendary options as Venthyr?

-The only legendary option as Venthyr is the covenant ability-specific legendary SiT.
+The only legendary option as Venthyr is the covenant ability-specific legendary Sinister Teachings.
 The power of Venthyr is locked behind this legendary.
-Other legendaries such as ATotM and ToM are not options for Venthyr Monk until you unlock double legendaries in 9.2
+Other legendaries such as Ancient Teachings of the Monastery and Tear of Morning are not options for Venthyr Monk until you unlock double legendaries in 9.2

 Q. How does SiT work?

-The tooltip is not very clear but crits provide CDR while the FO buff is active.
+The tooltip is not very clear but crits provide CDR while the Fallen Order buff is active.
 The visual of the clones can take a bit to spawn in and fade out due to server lag.
-The CDR provided by SiT has an internal cooldown of .75s.
+The CDR provided by Sinister Teachings has an internal cooldown of .75s.
 This means that you are unable to benefit from the CDR as a result of your crits for .75s after benefiting from the CDR.
-As previously mentioned, this takes the CD of FO from 3 minutes to 2 minute on average.
+As previously mentioned, this takes the CD of Fallen Order from 3 minutes to 2 minute on average.

 Q. What slot and stats should I craft SiT with?